Professor of Biology

 - Tuesdays & Thursdays: 1:00-2:30 pm

-- BS2410/BS2411 covers organismic and population content areas including comparative anatomy and physiology of animals and plants.
+- BS2410/BS2411: second semester of the entry level biology sequence, covers organismic and population content areas including comparative anatomy and physiology of animals and plants.
 The lecture and lab courses are co-requisites and by design the syllabi for the lecture and the lab are synchronized so that students have an opportunity to apply concepts taught in the lecture through hands-on experience.
 The laboratory is also a writing intensive component of the course through the actual laboratory activities, home-works and laboratory reports.
+Last Spring 2019 we piloted a Course-Embedded Research Experience (CRE) using Arabidopsis thaliana as the research model.

-- BS4470 Ecology is an upper division requirement satisfying the Population core content area, and it covers all aspects of terrestrial and aquatic ecosystem studies.
-The laboratory has two major research projects involving the study of local terrestrial and freshwater ecosystems.
-In the last three years I have joined the Ecological Research and Educational Network (EREN) funded by the National Science Foundation.
+- BS4470 Ecology: is an upper division requirement satisfying the Population core content area, and it covers all aspects of terrestrial and aquatic ecosystem studies.
+In the laboratory students work in teams on a research project on forest ecology.
+This project is part of the Ecological Research and Educational Network (EREN) funded by the National Science Foundation.
 The goal of the network is to promote global long-term ecological research.
-Ecology students participate in research of permanent forest plots located on campus.
+Ecology students design research projects using data collected from the permanent forest plots located on campus.
 The data collected is shared with all the members of the network and is available to the network members for publication purposes.
+Last year three team presented their research at the Mid-Atlantic Ecological Society of America Conference, April 5th – 7th, at Bowie State College, MD.

-- BS4474 Microbial Ecology is an upper division elective in the area of population covering all aspects of terrestrial and aquatic microbial ecosystems.
+- BS4474 Microbial Ecology: is an upper division elective in population biology covering all aspects of terrestrial and aquatic microbial ecosystems.
 I developed the course in 2008.
-Students in the laboratory work on a semester long project studying the campuses soil microbiome.
-As part of the project students collect soil samples from the forest, extract and purify the DNA and then process it using a traditional pipeline including PCR using universal 16S rDNA primers, cloning of amplicons, plasmid extraction and sequencing.
+Students in the laboratory work on a semester long project studying the microbiomes from environmental samples.
+As part of the project students collect samples from the field, extract and purify the DNA and then process it using a traditional pipeline including PCR using universal 16S rDNA primers, and Next Generation Sequencing.

 - 1995 Ph.
 D. Biology (Concentration: Ecology, Evolution, and Behavior).
 The Graduate School and University Center, City University of New York.